exe1023/11-767/labs/lab0-setup/lab0-setup.md

 ----
 Depending on your hardware, follow the instructions provided in this directory: [Raspberry Pi 4](https://github.com/strubell/11-767/blob/main/labs/lab0-setup/setup-rpi4.md), [Jetson Nano](https://github.com/strubell/11-767/blob/main/labs/lab0-setup/setup-jetson.md), [Google Coral](https://coral.ai/docs/dev-board/get-started/).
 1. What device(s) are you setting up?

+- Raspberry Pi.

 2. Did you run into any roadblocks following the instructions?
 What happened, and what did you do to fix the problem?
+- When flashing the Ubuntu server disk image to the SD card, BalenaEtcher will give you an error message if you don’t launch it with sudo.
+- At first, we can’t connect Raspberry Pi to the screen.
+It is because, by default, there is only one HDMI port on Raspberry Pi that will work.
+- The IP address assigned to the device is not the address corresponding to the registered CMU-Device hostname.
+It looks like the IP assigned to hostname is already in use and not updated by the CMU side.
+We should directly use the IP address to ssh to the device.
+- When installing python and pip, it shows the required Linux-libc-dev_5.4.0-81.91_arm64.deb package could not be found by the apt package manager (404 error).
+We directly download this package to install.
 3. Are all group members now able to ssh in to the device from their laptops?
 If not, why not?
 How will this be resolved?

+Yes, by directly using IP address all group members could ssh into the device.

 2: Collaboration / hardware management plan
 ----
 4. What is your group's hardware management plan?
 For example: Where will the device(s) be stored throughout the semester?
 What will happen if a device needs physical restart or debugging?
 What will happen in the case of COVID lockdown?

+We will put the devices in our lab office.
+If we need to restart the device, anyone available will go to our lab office to do it.
+Considering COVID lockdown, if the LTI building is not closed we will still put it in the lab office.
+Otherwise, we will bring devices back home.

 3: Putting it all together